quii/lol-notes/readme.md

 - Think about power through game, e.g don't pick an all-scaling comp
 - If they don't have engage, we can go poke

+## My comfort picks

+- Viktor
+- Syndra
+- Swain
+- Akali
+- Lissandra

+## Champs i can play, but not pro at

+practice these!

+- Galio
+- Heimerdinger
+- Zoe

 ### My pool needs

 - A mixture of AD and AP